 For future revision.

-Protection Scenarios
+Protection Requirements

+Protection switching provides a pre-allocated survivability mechanism, typically provided via linear protection methods and would be configured to operate as 1+1 unidirectional (the most common OTN protection method), 1+1 bidirectional or 1:n bidirectional.
+This ensures fast and simple service survivability.

 The MDSC needs to be capable to request the transport PNC to configure protection when requesting the setup of the connectivity services described in section 3.3.

-[Editor’s note (for DT discussion):] Should we describe only protection or also restoration scenarios?

 Since in this use case it is assumed that switching is performed only in one layer, the OTN ODU layer, for all the services defined in section 3.3, protection can only be provided at that same layer.

+It may be necessary to consider not only protection, but also restoration functions in the future.
+Restoration methods would provide capability to reroute and restore connectivity traffic around network faults, without the network penalty imposed with dedicated 1+1 protection schemes.

 Resiliency mechanisms on the access link are considered outside the scope of this use case.

-[Editor’s note (for DT discussion):] I think that scenarios with access link resiliency could be seen as being multi-domain and/or multi-layer.
-For further discussion with DT members.

 Linear Protection

 It is possible to protect any service defined in section 3.3 from failures within the OTN transport domain by configuring a linear protection group, as defined in [ITU-T G.808.1], in the data plane between node S3 and node S6.

-[Editor’s note:] Check for IETF references about protection definitions.

 The OTN linear protection group can be configured to operate as 1+1 unidirectional, 1+1 bidirectional (to check) or 1:n bidirectional, as defined in [ITU-T G.808.1] and [ITU-T G.873.1].

-[Editor’s note (for DT discussion):] The most common protection mechanism used in OTN networks is 1+1 unidirectional.
-Should we consider also the other cases?

 In these scenarios, a working transport entity and a protection transport entity, as defined in [ITU-T G.808.1], should be configured in the data plane:

 Working transport entity: S3 -> S5 -> S6